- Manual dexterity is the ability to manipulate objects using coordinated hand and finger movements.

 - Write in sand.

-- Cut big and hollow shapes in cardboard, and have your children weave wool or ribbons around them.
+- Cut big and hollow shapes in cardboard, and have your child weave wool or ribbons around them.
 This is great for seasonal arts and crafts, you just need to cut big shapes of hearts or stars.

 - Practice opening and closing big buttons or zippers.

 - Do finger painting or, if your child is already dexterous, paint with Q-tips.

-- Ask your child to help you when you bake, and ask him to cut different shapes using cookie cutters on the extended dough.
+- Ask your child to help you when you bake, and ask them to cut different shapes using cookie cutters on the extended dough.